 Courtesy of ITV1's Lorraine

 As well as creating, running and writing this site, Martin is phenomenally busy.
-His current portfolio of work includes...
+His current portfolio of regular work includes...

 As well as these regular slots, Martin's constantly interviewed and appears on a range of news and current affairs programmes.